• Skip to primary navigation

 The national average hourly wage is $14.45.
 Photograph people, places, and objects for organizations or individuals using cameras and photography equipment.

 Wedding photographers, for example, specialize in one or more areas, such as photojournalism, wildlife photography, and so on.
-In most cases, photographers must provide their own gear.
+In most cases, photographers must provide their gear.

 You should be an expert in manual digital photography and have a solid understanding of photo editing and photo editing software.